adamsilver/fdpb/09-an-expense-form.md

 <input type="text" name="items[0][amount]">
 ```

 The reason for both the name *and* the id data attributes is because some fields consist of multiple inputs with the same name.
-For example, as laid out in chapter 2, “A Checkout Flow”, the `name` of each radio button is the same because it identifies the set to which they belong.
+For example, as laid out in chapter 2, “Checkout”, the `name` of each radio button is the same because it identifies the set to which they belong.
 The `id` identifies the individual radio button.

 Now all we need to do is replace `%index%` with the new index of the cloned item like this: